San Pedro del Pinatar: Middle Ages

-From 1700 to 1713 the War of the Spanish Succession occurred.
-People in Reino of Murcia (an administrative division belonging to the Crown of Castile whose status was similar to an ordinary kingdom) allied with Philip V of Spain.
+From War of the Spanish Succession (1700 to 1713), the people in the Reino of Murcia (an administrative division belonging to the Crown of Castile whose status was similar to an ordinary kingdom) allied with Philip V of Spain.
 The supporters of the Charles VI, Holy Roman Emperor, attacked Cartagena, its port and the region related to Mar Menor in 1706.

 During the last years of the early modern period, there were fewer privateer attacks; as a result, there was an economic rise and an increase in population.
 The municipal registers, in regards to population, stated that the number of inhabitants doubled in the last years of the 18th century (1771–1798).

-In 1829 there was an earthquake in San Pedro del Pinatar.
-In the 19th century there was a cholera epidemic in the region, but San Pedro was unaffected.
+The town was affected by the earthquake of 1829 but not by the cholera epidemic that struck the region in the 19th century.

 During the Trienio Liberal (1820–1823) and taking advantage of the just-arrived liberalism, the people formed a local government, but after 1823, when the political system corresponding to the previous politic regime was instituted, the local government was eliminated and the territory became part of the municipality of Murcia again.
-After the death of Ferdinand VII of Spain, liberalism was reestablished.
-In the context of this situation, San Pedro achieved its own local government again on 16 September 1836.
+After the death of Ferdinand VII of Spain, liberalism was reestablished and San Pedro achieved its own local government again on 16 September 1836.

 Coastal customs were set in San Pedro del Pinatar in 1857.
 In 1869, a law which eliminated the monopoly of the salty mines was presented.
 The inhabitants of the municipality relied on fishing and agriculture for their economy.
 Land-related activity was hindered because of a lack of lands and drought.
 There were attempts to attenuate these obstacles that consisted of lifting the water by waterwheels and water mills.
 The salt mines were among the main economic sources.
 Some of them were built to decant the water from Mar Menor, and a few are preserved today.

+Present

 In the 1960s tourism to the municipality increased and led to a rise in economy, and the appearance of construction and service-related jobs.
 There was an increase in population resulting from the improve of standard of living; in 1971 there were 6,637 people living in San Pedro, and 20 years after the town's population consisted of 13,000 inhabitants.